ADDA-js/learn-js/week1/w1-ex3.md

 - Divide

 ** Bonus **
-- Calculate the remainder when a number is divided
+- Calculate the remainder as a whole number when a number 1 is divided by number 2
 - Calculate an exponent, first number is base, second is power.

 ** Super Bonus **